rokomari-com/convention/README.md

 1. Use repository and service packages for Repository and Service classes.

-1. Place template based controllers in the web.controller package and rest controllers in the web.restcontroller package.
+1. Place view template based controllers in the web.controller package and rest controllers in the web.restcontroller package.

 1. For cloud projects (config server, eureka server, cloud services etc) and services i.e you need to add cloud dependencies in gradle.build file.
 Make sure you have these property blocks in your build.gradle file -